toore/Arduino.ChristmasDecorationLedSchema/README.md

 Wiring the LEDs to the analog output creates the light effects.

-## Example (3x the normal speed, clipped and not showing full scenario)
+## Live demo (3x the normal speed and showing only part of the full program)

 ![Animation example of implementation](./sample.gif)